aiplanethub/introduction-to-sql/introduction/1620-DB Browser Interface.md

 Here, each entry in the 'Tables' category is a table in the database, and each entry within a table is a column.
-So, for example, the Northwind Database has a table called 'Customers', and this table has seven columns, 'CustomerID', 'CustomerName','ContactName', etc.
+So, for example, the Northwind Database has a table called 'Customers', and this table has seven columns, 'CustomerID', 'CustomerName', 'ContactName', etc.